 What makes ‘Back to the Future’ so endearing and charming is its childlike naivety and silliness.
-This is not a “time-travel” film that is supposed to make any sense.
-It’s a fantasy adventure that manages to shut you off from the real world and get lost in the world so absurdly beautiful and crazy.
+This is not a time-travel film that is supposed to make any sense.
+It’s a fantasy adventure that manages to shut you off from the real world and pull you into its own cinematic world that is so absurdly beautiful and crazy.
 We’ve all, at least for once in our lives, have imagined how our parents looked and behaved during their childhood and it’s this weird fantasy that ‘Back to the Future’ manages to capture so beautifully.
 It’s nostalgic, crazy, funny and endlessly entertaining.

 Read More: Best Neo-Noir Movies of All Time

 4. The Lord of the Rings Trilogy (2001, 2002, 2003)